Rebecca Fitzpatrick, P.C.

 For example, Rebecca served as trial counsel to AbbVie in two bellwether trials in multi-district litigation related to a low-testosterone therapy.
 Both were victories for AbbVie, and The American Lawyer called the first a “huge win” that “changes the momentum for AbbVie as the MDL unfolds.”

 In addition to her trial work, Rebecca has extensive experience guiding clients through MDLs, mass actions, class actions, and other complex litigation.
-She has represented, for example, DuPont in individual and putative class actions related to alleged chloroprene emissions from a facility in Louisiana and in several lawsuits related to alleged groundwater contamination from PFAS and other chemicals; Juul Labs in litigation involving products liability and marketing claims; Syngenta in litigation involving products liability claims; Boeing in cases related to alleged groundwater contamination; The Dow Chemical Company in breach-of-contract and groundwater contamination litigation; Rohm & Haas in multiple cases alleging brain cancer caused by asserted exposure to vinyl chloride, the first of which resulted in judgment for Rohm & Haas following an eight-week jury trial; and DuPont, General Electric, and other defendants in several thousand personal injury lawsuits alleging cancers and other diseases due to Cold War era radiation emissions from the Hanford Nuclear Reservation in eastern Washington.
+She has represented, for example, Abbott in obtaining a TRO against theft of trade secrets; Abbott in patent infringement litigation; DuPont in several lawsuits related to alleged groundwater contamination from PFAS and other chemicals; Juul Labs in litigation involving products liability and marketing claims; Syngenta in litigation involving products liability claims; Boeing in cases related to alleged groundwater contamination; The Dow Chemical Company in breach-of-contract and groundwater contamination litigation; Rohm & Haas in multiple cases alleging brain cancer caused by asserted exposure to vinyl chloride, the first of which resulted in judgment for Rohm & Haas following an eight-week jury trial; and DuPont, General Electric, and other defendants in several thousand personal injury lawsuits alleging cancers and other diseases due to Cold War era radiation emissions from the Hanford Nuclear Reservation in eastern Washington.
 She has also achieved dismissal of securities litigation suits against several clients, including Abbott and Goodheart-Willcox, and of an action against Deloitte Tax for alleged tax planning malpractice.

 Admissions & Qualifications

 - United States Court of Appeals for the Seventh Circuit

 - United States District Court for the Northern District of Illinois, Trial Bar